cryptr-examples/cryptr-node-express-passport-sample/README.md

 ## 02 - Add Passport and Cryptr's Strategy

-🛠️ First add `passport` dependency.
+🛠️ First, add `passport` dependency.

 ```bash
 npm install passport
 ```

-Then add it to your express implementation
+Then, add it to your express implementation

 ```javascript
 // index.js